 LUX Scotland and Tramway’s annual Artists’ Moving Image Festival (AMIF) was established in 2012 to provide a platform for the discussion and presentation of artists’ moving image, showcasing forms of production and research alongside screenings and discursive events.
 AMIF is presented and produced as a collaboration between Tramway and LUX Scotland, funded by Screen Scotland’s Film Festivals Fund and Film Hub Scotland’s Access Fund.

 Collective Text (CT) is based in Glasgow.
-They are a worker collective who enable and support access projects, and provide creative captioning and audio description for artists’ film and multimedia, events and exhibitions.
+They are a worker collective who support access projects, and provide creative captioning and audio description for artists’ film and multimedia, events and exhibitions.
 Recent projects include if you can’t share no-one gets any with Cinenova and Carolyn Lazard at LUX, London and We Have Rather Been Invaded with Ed Webb-Ingall at Focal Point Gallery, Southend-On-Sea.
 Collective Text work in close collaboration with experts who use access services such as D/deaf & Hard of Hearing and Blind/Visually Impaired, as well as Disabled artists and audiences.
 Email email@example.com for further information.